miguelgrinberg/microdot/docs/intro.rst

   specified by the client, or ``None`` if no content type was specified.
 - :attr:`content_length <microdot.Request.content_length>`: The content
   length of the request, or 0 if no content length was specified.
+- :attr:`json <microdot.Request.json>`: The parsed JSON data in the request body.
+See :ref:`below <JSON Payloads>` for additional details.
+- :attr:`form <microdot.Request.form>`: The parsed form data in the request body, as a dictionary.
+See :ref:`below <Form Data>` for additional details.
+- :attr:`files <microdot.Request.files>`: A dictionary with the file uploads
+  included in the request body.
+Note that file uploads are only supported when the :ref:`Multipart Forms` extension is used.
 - :attr:`client_addr <microdot.Request.client_addr>`: The network address of
   the client, as a tuple (host, port).
 - :attr:`app <microdot.Request.app>`: The application instance that created the